Saretta1194/FoodHUB/README.md

 - **Heroku Docs**: Deployment setup.
 - **Slack community + mentor**: Guidance and debugging help.
 - FoodHub branding and design inspired by services like JustEat.
+- **Logo**: Created with the help of **Artificial Intelligence (AI)** design tools.
+- **YouTube Tutorials**: Various Django/Bootstrap deployment and feature implementation videos were used for guidance.

 ---
+## Frameworks - Libraries - Programs Used

+- [Django](https://www.djangoproject.com/): Main python framework used in the development of this project
+- [Django-allauth](https://django-allauth.readthedocs.io/en/latest/installation.html): authentication library used to create the user accounts
+- [PostgreSQL](https://www.postgresql.org/) was used as the database for this project.
+- [Heroku](https://dashboard.heroku.com/login) - was used as the cloud-based platform to deploy the site on.
+- [AmIResponsive?](https://ui.dev/amiresponsive) - Used to verify the responsiveness of my website on different devices.
+- [Chrome Dev Tools](https://developer.chrome.com/docs/devtools/) - Used for overall development and tweaking, including testing responsiveness and using lighthouse.
+- [Font Awesome](https://fontawesome.com/) - Used for icons in the three-reasons section.
+- [GitHub](https://github.com/) - Used for version control and agile tool.
+- [Google Fonts](https://fonts.google.com/) - Used to import and alter fonts on the page.
+- [W3C](https://www.w3.org/) - Used for HTML & CSS Validation.
+- [CI Python Linter](https://pep8ci.herokuapp.com/) - used to validate all the Python code
+- [Crispy Forms](https://django-crispy-forms.readthedocs.io/en/latest/) used to manage Django Forms
+- [Cloudinary](https://cloudinary.com/): the image hosting service used to upload images
+- [Bootstrap v5.3.2](https://getbootstrap.com/docs/5.3/getting-started/introduction/): CSS Framework for developing responsiveness and styling
+- [Pexels](https://www.pexels.com/it-it/cerca/food%20delivery/):picture for all website